Jak2k/website/website/post/nuxt-astro.md

 In **nuxt** you usually use **server-side rendering**.
 This means that it is not as fast as astro and has a larger bundle size.
 There is also lots of code running on the client, which can slow down your website.
 Nuxt also supports static site generation, but it is not as good as astro and you lose the ability to use dynamic data on that page.
 That may be fine for a landing page, but not for an entire website.

-<AstroVue
-  nuxt="I want to use server-side rendering.
-(Fast)" astro="I want to use static site generation.
-(Very fast)" question="Do you want to use server-side rendering or static site generation?" slug="performance"
+<div class="ab-question" data-a="I want to use server-side rendering." data-b="I want to use static site generation." data-question="Do you want to use server-side rendering or static site generation?" data-slug="performance"></div>
-/>

 ## Conclusion

 <div data-result-one="" hidden>

-Based on your answers, I recommend that you use **<span data-fw=""></span>**.
+Based on your answers, I recommend that you use **<span data-fw="Nuxt|Astro"></span>**.
 It is a **great tool** for building websites and has many features that will make your life easier.
 You may also change your answers and see if you get a different result.

-<span data-get-started-astro="" hidden>Aggregata wrote a nice introduction on how to <a href="https://aggregata.de/en/blog/astro/astro-an-introduction-to-your-next-project/"><strong>get started with Astro</strong></a>. <strong>They use Tailwind CSS</strong>, but you can also use UnoCSS. <a href="/post/unocss-tailwind"><strong>I explain why you should use UnoCSS</strong></a> in another article.</span>
+<span data-additional-a hidden>Aggregata wrote a nice introduction on how to <a href="https://aggregata.de/en/blog/astro/astro-an-introduction-to-your-next-project/"><strong>get started with Astro</strong></a>.</span>
-<span data-get-started-nuxt="" hidden>Nuxt has a great <a href="https://nuxt.com/docs/getting-started/installation">getting started guide</a>.</span>
+<span data-additional-b hidden>Nuxt has a great <a href="https://nuxt.com/docs/getting-started/installation">getting started guide</a>.</span>

 </div>